ChrisJtron/Ames_Iowa_Predictions/README.md

 Using a competition dataset from Kaggle, I am creating a model to predict housing prices in Ames, Iowa.

-After a few false starts and realizing I did not know as much as I thought I did, I am starting over with a more organized approach and the aid of a book

 I will begin by thoroughly understanding the data and prepping it for models: